AI-4 A : Reinforcement Learning

-Welcome to the First Edition of AI4.
-The objective of this module is to provide fundamental understanding of the concepts behind Generative Models and Reinforcement Learning and apply them to real world problems.
+Welcome to the First Edition of AI4 A. The objective of this module is to provide fundamental understanding of the concepts behind Reinforcement Learning and how to apply them to real world problems.
 This course follows the Univ.AI model of balancing between concept, theory, and implementation.

-At the end of this module, you will be able to build efficient generative models, and work with reinforcement learning problems.
+At the end of this module, you will be able to efficiently work with reinforcement learning problems.